 There’s not much to choose from when it comes to engines and gearboxes.
 You get a 1.0-litre, three-cylinder petrol engine regardless - all you get to choose from is whether it has 60PS or 75PS.
 There’s not a huge amount between the two, with identical claimed combined fuel consumption and CO2 emissions whichever version you choose.

 The 60PS unit is fine, and can still cut it on the motorway, but if you can stretch to a 75PS version it’s worth it if only to make life a little easier - it can hold a higher speed more comfortably and is a little quicker in acceleration terms too.

 Sadly the Mii is not available with the 90PS turbocharged engine that you can get in the Volkswagen Up, which brings a whole other level of performance while still keeping fuel consumption low.
-The Mii is getting a second life as an electric car, petrol versions were discontinued so it is now electric-only and you can read a dedicated review of that HERE.
+The Mii is getting a second life as an electric car, petrol versions were discontinued so it is now electric-only.
+Read our dedicated SEAT Mii Electric review for more info.

 Like many of its rivals, the Mii’s engine options are three cylinder, and while that means a fraction more noise than four cylinder offerings it’s actually a more pleasant car to drive as a result.
 The three-cylinder unit spins happily away up front, will cruise with reasonable quiet and refinement yet is happy to be revved to the stars if you feel so inclined.

 As for gearboxes, the standard five-speed manual is all you’ll need.
 It has well-chosen ratios so it’s easy to get up to speed yet can cruise comfortably on the motorway.
 The automatic is actually an electrically-operated manual, and while that sounds like a good idea it actually spoils the driving experience - so much so it was binned off before production stopped.